bsvalues/TerraFusionPlayground/README.md

-# Benton County Assessor's Office Platform
+# TerraFusion Platform

-An AI-powered property tax assessment platform that simplifies complex property evaluation through intelligent data management and innovative insights.
+An advanced geospatial intelligence platform with a sophisticated multi-agent architecture, designed for intelligent workflow optimization and extensible plugin ecosystems.

 ## Overview

-This platform modernizes the Benton County Assessor's Office operations by implementing a secure Model Context Protocol (MCP) architecture that integrates with their Property Appraisal and Collection System (PACS).
-The system provides a unified interface for property valuation, citizen inquiries, and administrative processes through secure AI agent interactions.
+TerraFusion is an enterprise-ready geospatial platform with a modular monorepo architecture.
+It integrates advanced AI capabilities, offline synchronization, and collaborative editing features to support field operations even in disconnected environments.
+The platform leverages CRDT technology for conflict-free merging of changes and provides a comprehensive plugin ecosystem for extensibility.

 ## Key Features

-- **AI-enhanced property assessment**: Intelligent valuation models and data analysis
-- **Secure MCP architecture**: Role-based access control and comprehensive security
-- **PACS integration**: Seamless connectivity with existing property systems
-- **FTP data synchronization**: Robust SpatialEst FTP integration with scheduled and on-demand sync
-- **Appeals management**: Streamlined workflow for handling property assessment appeals
-- **Advanced data visualization**: Interactive property data exploration tools
-- **Public transparency portal**: Accessible property information for citizens
+- **Offline-First Architecture**: Complete offline functionality with CRDT-based synchronization
+- **Mobile-Ready Design**: Works seamlessly across web, mobile, and desktop platforms
+- **Conflict Resolution System**: Intuitive UI for resolving data conflicts from offline edits
+- **Offline GIS**: Map tile caching and spatial data editing in disconnected environments
+- **Multi-Agent System**: Advanced AI capabilities with multiple provider support
+- **Extensible Plugin Architecture**: Marketplace with payment integration for premium plugins
+- **Enterprise-Ready Compliance**: SOC2 and ISO27001 compliance modules with evidence collection
+- **Developer Portal**: Comprehensive tools for third-party developers and integration partners

 ## Technology Stack

+- **Monorepo Architecture**: TurboRepo and pnpm workspaces for optimized builds and dependency management
-- **Frontend**: React with advanced data visualization using recharts
+- **Frontend**: React with TypeScript, Tailwind CSS, and advanced component library
+- **Mobile**: React Native with Realm for mobile data persistence
-- **Backend**: Express with secure API architecture
+- **Backend**: Express with secure API architecture and real-time WebSocket support
-- **Database**: PostgreSQL with Drizzle ORM
-- **Authentication**: JWT-based with role-based access control
+- **Offline Sync**: CRDT-based data synchronization using Yjs and IndexedDB/Realm
+- **Geospatial**: OpenLayers and Mapbox integration with offline tile caching
-- **AI Integration**: LangChain framework with multiple AI provider support (OpenAI, Anthropic, Perplexity)
+- **AI Integration**: LangChain framework with multiple AI provider support (OpenAI, Anthropic)
-- **Resilient Communications**: Dual-transport system with WebSocket and REST API fallback
+- **Database**: PostgreSQL with Drizzle ORM and partitioning strategies
-- **Testing**: Comprehensive testing suite for API and UI validation
+- **Testing**: E2E testing with Playwright and comprehensive unit tests

 ## Getting Started